-Notes on Microsoft 365 and Azure Active Directory
+Notes on Microsoft 365 and Entra Active Directory

-This post is intended to be a collection of resources, techniques and knowledge around security in Microsoft 365 and Azure Active Directory.
-The pages heavily relies on public resources.
+This post is intended to be a collection of resources, techniques and knowledge around security in Microsoft 365 and Microsoft Entra ID (formely Azure Active Directory).
+The post heavily relies on public resources.

 The following topics are discussed: